Raphib737/VacationRentals/README.md

  For special cases, I added a addSubTotalPrice() function to reduce the pricing or increase it like the SUV.

- For calculating the "if you have a SUV then you get 1 Free Bike rental"  as a discount/promo concept where in the cart I check to see if they exist then if they do I subtract that amount from the cartTotal.
+ For calculating the "if you have a SUV then you get 1 Free Bike rental" I considered it as a discount/promo concept where in the cart I check to see if they exist then if they do I subtract that amount from the cartTotal.

 To run: